 - your notification letter will include committee feedback outlining the reasons why - your team can ask for further clarification about the feedback if anything is unclear.

-- your team can also discuss the feedback with the Research Design Service (RDS) who may be able to help you improve the application based on the feedback provided
+- your team can also discuss the feedback with the Research Support Service (RSS) who may be able to help you improve the application based on the feedback provided (this was previously supported by the Research Design Service)

 - the PDG scheme does not prevent applicants from reapplying, as this is a special scheme that is only being run once a year, the next opportunity to apply will be in 2024